lucasrattz/lucasrattz/README.md

   </div>
   <img src="https://komarev.com/ghpvc/?username=lucasrattz&style=flat-square&color=blue" alt=""/>

-  ## DevOps Engineer, Information Systems student
+  ## DevOps/Platform Engineer, Kubernetes Enjoyer
  Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
   <br/><sub>– Antoine de Saint-Exupéry</sub>
   <br/>